 Warning: from April 2008, all child car seats that were manufactured before 1995 and approved to the ECE R44/01 and 44/02 standard are no longer legal and must not be used or sold.
-Only seats displaying the European Standard orange label, indicating approval to the Standard to ECE R44/03 and ECE R 44/04 may be legally used.
+Only seats displaying the European Standard orange label, indicating approval to the Standard to ECE R44/03, ECE R 44/04 or i-Size (UN R129) may be legally used.

 What does the approval label tell me about my seat?

 - Your seat meets the European Safety Standard.
 Note the last two digits: these should end in 04 (latest version) or 03.
 R44-01 or 02 are not legal

 and may not be sold or used since 2008.